 \\\\Sources of Rehabilitation are available to each student/employee on the disclosures page of the school's website.
-Information is also provided on the Kenneth Shuler School of Cosmetology Student App.
-Guest speakers are also invited by the school to speak with the students regarding support services.
+Information is also provided on the Kenneth Shuler School of Cosmetology

 CHARGES FOR ADDITIONAL INSTRUCTION

 Any student that exceeds their contracted allowable absent hours prior to completing their required program hours, will be responsible for paying charges for additional instruction (Overtime Charges).
 Mitigating circumstances may be taken into consideration with regards to enforcement of this policy.